carminecoppola/Digital-Image-Processing-ELIM-OpenCV/README.md

   <img src="https://github.com/carminecoppola/Digital-Image-Processing-ELIM-OpenCV/assets/74236426/452ec25b-47db-4c30-b040-5de4ae276671" alt="lena" width="200">
 </p>

+## Course Description
+The Image Processing course focuses on the application of techniques and algorithms for manipulation, analysis, and processing of digital images.
+Throughout the course, topics covered include:

+Fundamentals of digital images
+- Spatial and frequency domain filters
+- Fourier transforms
+- Segmentation and shape recognition
+- Feature extraction
+- Image compression
+- Color image processing
+- Specific applications such as computer vision, video processing, etc.
+- Repository Structure
+- The repository is organized as follows:

 ## Implemented Algorithms
 1. **Canny**: Edge detection using the Canny algorithm.
 2. **Harris**: Corner detection using the Harris detector.